7 Steps to Conquer Procrastination using EFT

 Sometimes it even feels good.
-Many of us wait until the very last minute before we do something, and find major motivation knowing that it is now or never.
-(I did a whole Bachelor’s Degree this way – not that I recommend that.)
+Many of us wait to the very last minute before we do something, and find major motivation knowing that it is now or never.
+(I did a whole bachelor’s degree this way – not that I recommend that.)

 But it can also cause major problems in our business and other parts of our life.
 It can affect our mood and state of mind by generating worry, fear, or added stress.

 Here are 7 things you can do to challenge your procrastination head on, and help you get those things you are avoiding, done.